-A Unique Selling Proposition (USP) is what makes your business stand out from the crowd and tells your customers what is special about you.
+How to develop your USP? – An Unique Selling Proposition (USP) is what makes your business stand out from the crowd and tells your customers what is special about you.
 So it’s vital to get it right,

 We’re always reading about how many messages consumers are bombarded with every day.
 They cannot re-evaluate services and products every time they need to make a purchase.
 To make life easier, they tend to organise products and services into groups and position them accordingly – for instance, the safest car, the most expensive car and the best value car.